IrisC113/study-of-power-outages/README.md

 ## Baseline Model

-My model is a regression model that uses the features `CLIMATE.CATEGORY, `YEAR`, and `RES.PRICE` to predict the duration of a major power outage in minutes.
+My model is a regression model that uses the features `CLIMATE.CATEGORY`, `YEAR`, and `RES.PRICE` to predict the duration of a major power outage in minutes.
 This information can help energy providers better prepare for the severity of outages and appropriate response strategies, such as  infrastructure planning.
 The features are:

 `CLIMATE.CATEGORY (nominal)`, `YEAR (ordinal)` and `RES.PRICE (quantitative)`.
 The target column OUTAGE.DURATION is continuous, and it is measured in minutes.
 The data is heavily skewed due to a small number of extremely long outages.